pulumi/facet/README.md

 # Facet

-Facet is web component library and UI design system for Pulumi web projects, built with [Microsoft FAST](https://www.fast.design/).
+A design system and web component library for Pulumi.

 ## Usage

 Facet is distributed as an npm package.
 To use it:

 3. Install package in the usual way: